studentX/lab2/crds/containerset/README.md

 12. Deploy your controller as a container
     1. NOTE!
 If you don't want to create a DockerHub account just skip the docker-push make target below!
     2. If you don't have an account yet, create a [DockerHub account](https://hub.docker.com/)
-    3. Build your CRD Docker image and push it on DockerHub
+    3. Build your CRD Docker image and push it to DockerHub

     ```shell
     docker login -u YOUR_DOCKERHUB_USER -p YOUR_DOCKERHUB_PASSWD # Authenticate with DockerHub so you can push your image